 Placements are planned by the youth's Contracted Case Management Team and approved by the youth's court order.
-Contracted Case Management Teams also staff all potential Higher Level of Care (HLOC) placements with DMPCS Ongoing Services Section to present the youth's high risk needs that can only be met safely in an RCC or QRTP setting.
-DMCPS OSS provides written approval to the Contracted Case Management Team for when a youth's needs may require the higher level of treatment.

-Placement referrals are generally sent by the Contracted Case Management agency for each youth.
-The Contracted Placement Referral Unit (PRU) will provide options for the Contracted Case Management agency based on need of the youth and will attempt to make placement matches.
-Only DMCPS's contracted partner for the Placement Referral Unit (PRU) can approve placement referrals for RCC placements, which must also be authorized by the youth's Contracted Case Management Team.

-Referrals are sent to the RCC or QRTP that can provide appropriate support for the youth's mental health and behavioral health needs.
+When the Contracted Case Management team has determined that a youth high risk needs a higher level of care placement in a RCC setting, the following process occurs:

+- Contracted Case Management Teams staff all potential Higher Level of Care (HLOC) placements with DMPCS Ongoing Services Section (OSS).
+DMCPS OSS provides written approval or denial for the need of a higher level of care. - The Contracted Placement Referral Unit (PRU) provides higher level of care options for the Contracted Case Management agency based on need of the youth. - Referrals are sent to the RCC using Supporting Youth and Children (SYNC) for the RCC to review.
+The Contractor may accept, waitlist, or decline the placement referral.
+The Contractor will review each referral it receives for appropriateness for placement to ensure supportive programming is appropriate for the youth.
+The Contracted Case Management agency authorizes all placement referrals electronically for each youth using the SYNC website. - While reviewing the referrals in SYNC, the Contractor shall ensure that they can provide the appropriate support for the youth's mental health and behavioral health needs.
 The Contractor is responsible to review the referrals and intake material to determine if the youth's mental health and behavioral health needs can be individually supported in that environment.
-The Contractor shall consult with the Contracted Case Management Team when there are concerns or more information is needed.

-The Contractor should inform the Contracted Case Management Team they have received the referral within 5 business days.
-The RCC or QRTP shall work to determine whether it will accept or deny placement for a youth within 5 business days of receiving the information.
-However, within that time, the RCC or QRTP may request additional information from the Contracted Case Management Team to make a more informed decision.
-If the Contractor must staff the referral internally with an admissions panel and cannot give an acceptance or denial decision within those 5 business days, the Contractor shall inform the Contracted Case Management Team.

-The Contracted Case Management Agencies may submit referrals/intakes during a 24-hour period, however, the RCC or QRTP is only expected to review or take the referrals during regular business hours of 8:00 a.m.-5:00 p.m., Monday-Friday, excluding state holidays.
-The Contactor shall develop and maintain documentation of all denials.
+The Contractor shall consult with the Contracted Case Management Team when there are concerns or more information is needed. - The Contractor should inform the Contracted Case Management Team they have received the referral within 5 business days after determining if they are accepting or denying the youth. - However, within that time, the RCC may request additional information from the Contracted Case Management Team to make a more informed decision.
+If the Contractor must staff the referral internally with an admissions panel and cannot give an acceptance or denial decision within those 5 business days, the Contractor shall inform the Contracted Case Management Team. - The RCC is only expected to review or take the referrals during regular business hours of 8:00 a.m.-5:00 p.m., Monday-Friday, excluding state holidays. - The Contactor shall develop and maintain documentation of all denials.
 These denials shall include the youth's name, age, date the referral was received, and reason for denial.